 February 4, 2026 | Real Estate Advice

-When real estate is involved, understanding the difference between a Power of Attorney (POA) and an executor is essential.
-These roles apply at very different stages, yet confusion between them is one of the most common issues families face.
+When real estate is involved, understanding Power of Attorney vs executor is essential.
+These roles apply at very different stages of life, yet confusion between them is one of the most common issues families face.

-In Ontario, misunderstanding who has authority to act can delay transactions and create unnecessary stress.
+In Ontario, misunderstanding who has authority to act can delay transactions and create unnecessary stress for everyone involved, from the family to the buyer on the other side of the deal.

 Power of Attorney vs Executor: The Key Difference

-For a deeper look at POA authority, you may also want to review when a Power of Attorney can sell a house in Ontario.
+For a deeper look at POA authority specifically, you may also want to review when a Power of Attorney can sell a house in Ontario.

 Why Authority Matters in Real Estate